ComplianceAsCode/auditree-framework/doc-source/evidence-partitioning.rst

 ====================

 Depending on the repository hosting service being used, it may be necessary to manage evidence more effectively.
-For example Github Enterprise will not allow pushing files larger than 100MB.
-In cases like this it is possible to partition evidence into smaller, more manageable chunks if that evidence satisfies the following conditions:
+For example Github has limits on individual file sizes.
+In cases like this it is possible to partition evidence into smaller, more manageable chunks if that evidence satisfies the following
+conditions:

 * Evidence is of the type :py:class:`~compliance.evidence.RawEvidence` or a sub-class of :py:class:`~compliance.evidence.RawEvidence`.